 - Limit the title to 5 - 8 words (the text after that will be cut).

 - Try to remove all unnecessary words like 'and', 'the', 'a', etc.

 - Do not repeat keywords.

 - To change the site title, select Site Settings.

 2. Keywords.
 Keywords inserted in the meta tag area of your site do not play such an important role as they used to.
 However, some search engines still use this meta info when indexing web pages.
 Review the keyword list compiled above and follow these rules to pick keywords for each page:

 - For each page choose keywords that directly relate to the page content.

 - The more important keywords should be filed first.

-You may enter the keywords for each page inside Page Settings administration panel.
-Site keywords are defined in Site Properties administration panel.
+You may enter the keywords for each page inside Pages administration panel.
+Site keywords are defined in Settings administration panel.
 If no page keywords are defined - the page will use the site keywords.